-Martha Graham accepted this responsibility wholeheartedly (Saturn peregrine pushing into the 6th House), furthering and solidifying the work begun by Isadora Duncan, “to re-establish dancing among the major arts, as ‘the servitor of religious and intellectual purposes’” (De Mille, p.
+Martha Graham accepted this responsibility wholeheartedly (Saturn exalted in Libra in the 6th House), furthering and solidifying the work begun by Isadora Duncan, “to re-establish dancing among the major arts, as ‘the servitor of religious and intellectual purposes’” (De Mille, p.
 121).
 With the Sun in Taurus and the Moon in Leo, we feel the tenacity of her fixed sign blend to establish something of significance.
 Her core energies to build and maintain will be channeled into dramatic behaviors to be loved, honored and respected.

-Her Sun/Moon Midpoint is at the Aries Point (00 Cancer), suggesting that this blend of luminaries will press to come forward strongly in the life, to reach out to others.
-Like Saturn, the earthy Taurus Sun is peregrine (making no Ptolemaic aspect with another body in the horoscope), calling special attention to the 4th House, the place of new beginnings, the home, and rootedness.
+Her Sun/Moon Midpoint is at the Aries Point (00 degrees of Cancer), suggesting that this blend of luminaries will press to come forward strongly in the life, to reach out to others and be noticed.
+Like Saturn, the earthy Taurus Sun makes no Ptolemaic aspect with another body in the horoscope, calling special attention to the 4th House, the place of new beginnings, the home, and rootedness.
 It was Ted Shawn of Denishawn (The Ruth St. Denis School of Dancing and Related Arts) who first recognized Martha’s talents: “You are not a lyrical dancer.
 Your gift is like a mustard seed.
 It will grow into a sturdy oak with deep roots” (quoted in Stodelle).

-With the angular Leo Moon ruling the 3rd House of communications and movement, in a highly charged T-Square with Mercury-Uranus, and reaching up to the Midheaven, we see the repetitive insistence on being recognized – for the communication of movement.
-Mars is in introverted, mystical Pisces but occupies the angular 10th House and is also peregrine, calling attention to the 12th House, which it rules.
-Mars empowers the Ascendant and is part of the formidable Midpoint Picture Saturn=Mars/Pluto – “Hard, hard work; extraordinary discipline is needed and usually prevails” (Tyl).
-Further emphasis is placed on the 12th House: it is co-ruled by fiery Venus, itself receiving a quindecile (165 degree aspect) from Saturn and is home to both the Sun and Mercury.
+With the powerfully angular Leo Moon (ruling the 3rd House of communications and movement) in a highly charged T-Square with Mercury-Uranus, and reaching up to the Midheaven, we see the repetitive insistence on being recognized – for the communication of movement.
+Mars is in introverted, mystical Pisces, occupying the angular 10th House and calling attention to the 12th House through rulership.
+Mars empowers the Ascendant and is part of the formidable Midpoint Picture Saturn=Mars/Pluto – “Hard, hard work; extraordinary discipline is needed and usually prevails”.

 Martha Graham: born May 11, 1894 at 6am EST in Pittsburgh, Pennsylvania; died April 1, 1991 in New York City at age 96.